convert road bike to flat bar

 One has to buy new shifters to convert road bikes to flat bars like brakes.
 Generally, road bikes feature two to three chainrings.
 So, one will need two shifters: one for the front derailleur and another for the back.

 The shifters must have the same number of speeds on the cassette and chainrings.
 Because picking the right shifter depends on the amount of the speed in the cassette and crankset.
-For instance, if one’s bike features three chainrings and a nine-speed cassette, he will have to set three speeds in the left and the right-shifter.
-There are also downtube shifters which you can use.
+For instance, if one’s bike features three chainrings and a nine-speed cassette, he will have to set three speeds in the left and the right shifter.
+There are also downtube shifters that you can use.

 • Handlebars Grips